GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5-on-Debian-based-Linux-Distribution.md

     wget https://raw.githubusercontent.com/GEANT/edugain-training/main/UbuntuNet-Training-202401/config-files/shibboleth/IDP5/apache/idp.example.org.conf -O /etc/apache2/sites-available/$(hostname -f).conf
     ```

+    (do not change `idp.example.org` with the FQDN of the IdP on the GitHub URL provided)

 3. Edit the Virtualhost file (**PLEASE PAY ATTENTION! you need to edit this file and customize it, check the initial comment of the file**):

     ``` text